Additional Practice Areas

-You do not have to be in the United States for USCIS to approve your Form I-131 and issue a reentry permit to you if your biometrics (photo, fingerprints) have been obtained.
-You may request the Approval Notice be sent to the local Embassy.
+You do not have to be in the United States for USCIS to approve your Form I-131 and issue a reentry permit to you if your biometrics (photo and fingerprints) have already been obtained.

 Our office can assist you with obtaining an Employment Authorization Document (EAD), which is needed in order to work in the U.S. under certain visa types.